h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Logloss
 #######

 The logarithmic loss metric can be used to evaluate the performance of a binomial or multinomial classifier.
 Unlike AUC which looks at how well a model can classify a binary target, logloss evaluates how close a model's predicted values (uncalibrated probability estimates) are to the actual target value.
 For example, does a model tend to assign a high predicted value like .80 for the positive class, or does it show a poor ability to recognize the positive class and assign a lower predicted value like .50?
-Logloss ranges between 0 and 1, with 0 meaning that the model correctly assigns a probability of 0% or 100%.
+Logloss can be any value greater than or equal to 0, with 0 meaning that the model correctly assigns a probability of 0% or 100%.

 Binary classification equation: